Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 ACCOMMODATION

 Students attending the Summer School are responsible for finding their own accommodation.
-We will help you with suggestions of places to stay in Delft.
-There are a very limited number of places in hostels in Delft, so we suggest you try alternative methods: Airbnb, Couch-Surfing, friends and students forums (there are a small number of students who sublet their apartments during the holidays).
-There are also internet Forums on which you can find TU Delft students who sublet their rooms for the Summer.
-You must Google these forums but HERE is an example.
+We will help you with suggestions of places to stay in Delft, but please remember we cannot help you with all the details of your trip.
+There are a very limited number of places in hostels in Delft, but we suggest you try THE SOCIAL HUB, which is super convenient and within walking distance from the venue where the summer school takes place.

 You can check accommodation HERE and HERE.